sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 I have four different scales and search areas that i settled for after much experimentation.
 One of the main difficulties in this part of the project was detection of the **white car**.
 As this was moving away, the effective size/scale of the **car image** was changing so i had to make changes to search area and scale.
 The end result after this is not perfect but atleast detects the **white car** most of the time.

-So after obtaining 3 window lists from the 3 different calls to the find cars routine, I combine the three window lists into one list.
+So after obtaining 4 window lists from the 4 different calls to the find cars routine, I combine the four window lists into one list.
 I then add heat to each box in box list and apply a threshold of **two** and also **five** to help remove false positives.
 Finally i find final boxes from heatmap using label function.
 Essentially each blob corresponds to a vehicle and bounding boxes are constructed to cover the area of each detected blob.
 I have two separate outputs to gauge the difference when i add a threshold of **two** and **five**.
 I settled to use a threhold of five for the video pipeline since the output test images seem better with a threhold of five.

 The code to do the above is represented below.